What the NDIS paid

 By state and territory, 2024–25

 NDIS payments by jurisdiction in 2024–25, the latest year published by the Productivity Commission.
-Population sizes vary so larger states naturally show larger totals; per-capita comparisons sit on a future slice once ABS population by jurisdiction is wired in.
+Population sizes vary, so larger states naturally show larger totals.
+The next section normalises for that, showing average payments per active participant in each state (not per head of population).

 - New South Wales$14.16 billion